Comparing localizations across adjunctions: Adjunctions, monads and comonads

-A full subcategory $\calS$ of a category $\C$ is \emph{reflective} if the inclusion $I$ is part of an adjunction $K : {\C} \rightleftarrows {\calS} : I$.
-Then the functor $L=IK$ is called a \emph{reflection} or a \emph{localization} on~$\C$.
-In this case, the counit $KI\to {\rm Id}$ is an isomorphism.
-We denote the unit by $l\colon {\rm Id}\to L$.
-Thus, $(L,l)$ is an idempotent monad.
+A full subcategory $\calS$ of a category $\C$ is \emph{reflective} if the inclusion $J$ is part of an adjunction $K : {\C} \rightleftarrows {\calS} : J$.
+In this case, the counit $KJ\to {\rm Id}$ is an isomorphism and the functor $L=JK$ is called a \emph{reflector} or a \emph{localization} on~$\C$.
+If we denote the unit by $l\colon {\rm Id}\to L$, then $(L,l)$ is an idempotent monad.
 An object of $\C$ is called \emph{$L$\nobreakdash-local} if it is isomorphic to an object in the subcategory~$\calS$; hence, $X$ is $L$\nobreakdash-local if and only if $l_X\colon X\to LX$ is an isomorphism.
-A morphism $g\colon U\to V$ is an \emph{$L$\nobreakdash-equivalence} if $Lg$ is an isomorphism, or, equivalently, if for all $L$\nobreakdash-local objects $X$ composition with $g$ induces a bijection
+A~morphism $g\colon U\to V$ is an \emph{$L$\nobreakdash-equivalence} if $Lg$ is an isomorphism, or, equivalently, if for all $L$\nobreakdash-local objects $X$ composition with $g$ induces a bijection